msepulcre/DCC-ns3/README.md

 In order to comply with our sponsor guidelines, we would appreciate if any publication using this data references the following publication:

-    Miguel Sepulcre, Jorge Mira, Gokulnath Thandavarayan, Javier Gozalvez, "Analysis of the Application-Level Impact of ETSI DCC Access  in Vehicular Networks", Submitted to IEEE Vehicular Technology Conference (VTCSpring 2020) (in reviewing process, to be updated)
+    Miguel Sepulcre, Jorge Mira, Gokulnath Thandavarayan, Javier Gozalvez, "Analysis of the Impact at the Application Level of Decentralized Congestion Control in Vehicular Networks", Submitted to IEEE Vehicular Technology Conference (VTCSpring 2020) (in reviewing process, to be updated)

 What DCC parameters can be modified: